rotundasoftware/cartero/README.md

 #### ##cartero_browserifyExecuteOnLoad

-When the `browserify` option in the Cartero Grunk Task is enabled, this directive is used in JavaScript files that should be automatically executed when they are loaded.
-You will definitely want to include this directive in the "main" JavaScript file for each page, since otherwise it would never be executed!
+When the `browserify` option in the Cartero Grunk Task is enabled, this directive is used in JavaScript files to specify that they should be automatically executed when they are loaded.
+You will definitely want to include this directive in your "main" JavaScript files for each page, since otherwise they would never be executed!

 ## FAQ